Frequently Asked Questions

 We understand that our clients have busy lives and require convenient appointment times.
 We offer appointments on weekdays between 8 AM - 7 PM and on weekends when available.

 + Where is the Pacific Anxiety Group located?

-Our offices are conveniently located in Menlo Park and Los Altos, California, within close proximity of Stanford, Palo Alto, Atherton, Cupertino, Mountain View, Sunnyvale, and the San Francisco Financial District.
+Our offices are conveniently located in Los Altos, Menlo Park and downtown San Francisco, within close proximity of Stanford, Palo Alto, Atherton, Cupertino, Mountain View, Sunnyvale, and the San Francisco Financial District.

 + Can my psychologist prescribe medications if I need them?